 In smaller homes and apartments, utilizing the space you have becomes a top priority.
 Multi-use rooms are rooms that combine two separate interests into one space.

 The most common type of multi-use room is the office/guest room.
-Other combinations may include living room/guest room, reading nook/dining room, garage space/workout area, guest room/kids playroom, and laundry room/sitting area.
+Other combinations may include a living room/guest room, reading nook/dining room, garage space/workout area, guest room/kids playroom, and laundry room/sitting area.

 Decide where things are going to go.
 Having a desk or reading area near windows that provide natural light and views makes sense for a lot of people.
 Sometimes custom furniture is needed to help everything work in a small space.
 This could include having a desk built into the wall with shelving above it.
-Looking on places like Pinterest or simply do a Google Search to gather ideas for how to arrange the space.
+Looking at places like Pinterest or simply do a Google Search to gather ideas for how to arrange the space.

-In circumstances where larger rooms are being divided into two or more spaces, such as a great room serving as office, sitting area and dining room, consider how important privacy is.
+In circumstances where larger rooms are being divided into two or more spaces, such as a great room serving as an office, sitting area and dining room, consider how important privacy is.
 Things like screens or bookcases can section off areas to make them feel a little more separate.
 Sometimes having a dividing wall put in can give a room the space it deserves.

-For homes struggling to find a place for the washer dryer, consider having panels built in front of them so they remain concealed in sitting rooms or offices.
+For homes struggling to find a place for the washer-dryer, consider having panels built in front of them so they remain concealed in sitting rooms or offices.

 Be wary of clutter.
 It’s easy in playrooms or office spaces to allow clutter to build up.
 Try to have a good storage system to keep things off the floor and help the room feel more open.

 If you need help remodeling a multi-room area or constructing a home with multi-use spaces, contact SoCal Construction & Design, San Diego’s trusted general contractor.